Physics and Astronomy

 - Education for those who intend to pursue graduate work in physics or astronomy.

 - Education in the subject matter of physics for prospective teachers of the physical sciences.
+This is normally done through the Physics Teaching or Teaching Physical Sciences majors, the Physics Teaching minor, or Applied Physics major with a teaching emphasis.

 - Undergraduate education for those who will pursue graduate work in the professions: business (e.g., an MBA), law (especially patent law), medicine, medical physics, etc.